BigMouthInc/a3-DillonBresnahan-a25/README.md

 12. Ensure that all interactive elements are keyboard accessible

 AI Usage:
-I used ChatGPT for minor bug fixes, such as typos in my code and helping me identify incorrect JSON usage.
+I used ChatGPT for minor bug fixes, such as typos in my code, helping me identify incorrect JSON usage, and issues with Railway.

 *For the Lighthouse, I keep getting an error that says I do not have the HTML lang element on my pages when I do.
 I do not what is causing this bug.
 Earlier in the process, I had gotten 100 on Lighthouse and it suddenly changed.
 On the Web Dev tips, the lang attribute is visable.